oddjobs-maple/odd_jobs/out/README.md

 ### Notes

 LUK buccs are essentially the pirate version of LUK warriors, although they have a hard time getting equipped, due to the paucity of knucklers that lack stat requirements.

+Although LUK buccs may have a sing-songy name, they are quite rare, since their avoidability is actually (ironically) much worse than that of the DEX brawler.

 ## DEX Brawler